winnydejong/pythonforjournalists/README.md

 ### 2 Clean data

-In this second module we'll show you how to into your Python conda environment; how to start a Jupyter Notebook.
+In this second module we'll show you how to get into your Python conda environment, and how to start a Jupyter Notebook.
 Once that's out of the way, you'll learn how to import a CSV-file into your Jupyter Notebook, to get ready for some data cleaning.
 Among other things you'll learn how to search and replace values inside a column; how to change the datatype of a column; and how to extract data from a column to populate a new column.
 This module includes both a Jupyter Notebook (empty and completed) and a cheatsheet - all named 'clean data'.

 ### 3 Analyse data